 I love libraries.
-And I'm really angry that the UK government seems to value them so little - or that Ed Vaizey, the minister in charge of libraries, doesn't seem to care that they're being closed down, or starved of funds.
+And I'm really angry that the UK government seems to value them so little.
+This is a song I wrote about Ed Vaizey, who used to be the minister in charge of libraries, but who - like the current minister - doesn't seem to care that they're being closed down, or starved of funds.

 What’s so great about libraries?

 A lot of people seem to be asking this at the moment.
 Here are some of my answers: